Brothers in Conflict

 And, three months later, I got my answer to that question, as I helped String with his tie before he got married to Caitlin.

 "Well, little brother," I said as I straightened String's tie, "I never thought I'd see this day, but here we are.
 If you don't mind my saying so, I think Cait's good for you."
-In more ways than one, I thought, thinking about the change in my brother's attitude since he finally pulled his head out of his rear end about her, with a little help from me.
+In more ways than one.
+I couldn't help thinking about the change in my brother's attitude since he finally pulled his head out of his rear end about her.
+With a little help from me.
 He's—he's almost like himself again.
 Like he was before Kelly died, and before I disappeared.

 "Thanks, Sinj," String said as he pulled me into a brotherly embrace.
 "And—thanks again for pulling my head outta my ass like you did.
 That took some guts."
 I smiled and nodded.
 "You're welcome, little brother," I said, then added, "Like I told you before, String," I said as we went downstairs to meet Dom, "you woulda done the same for me, if the roles were reversed."